BU-SMBL/mymesh/README.md

 on how to improve efficiency of certain processes.
 Generative AI has been used in the following ways throughout the development of
 MyMesh:
 - As a consultant for understanding concepts, alongside academic literature.
 - As a resource for general-purpose programming concepts, such as methods for improving efficiency of certain operations.
 - Assistance in setting up packaging infrastructure (e.g. pyproject.toml, github workflows).
-    - Generation of test cases for some unit tests.
+- Assistance in the creation of test cases for some unit tests.